cpq/embedded-network-programming-guide/README.md

 LED status, and on `/api/led/toggle` request, we're toggling the pin and responding with `true`.

 Build and flash this firmware.
 Refresh the page in the browser.
-Clicl on the button - and now, LED toggle works!
+Click on the button - and now, LED toggle works!

 This is the flow for the Web UI of any complexity.
 Now, it is just a matter of